axs03/SeamlessM4Tv2-API/README.md

 ## Containerizing Using Docker
 For containerizing, download the latest version of <a href='https://www.docker.com/products/docker-desktop/'>Docker</a> and install it on your machine. <br>
 Make sure Docker is running.
 You can check by using <code>docker --version</code>.<br>
 Navigate to <code>your/project/path</code> for this project.
 Type <code>docker build -t SeamlessM4Tv2-API</code> in your terminal.
 Docker will now build the container.
-Run the container by using